 Teachers are not required to give make-up tests or assignments for absences due to vacations.
 No assignment will be given in anticipation of the vacation.
 There will be no exceptions to this policy.
 Please do not ask the teacher to make an exception.
+Refer to the absences policy for days allowed for make-up work to be completed.

-Homework Policy Due to Illness
+Homework Policy Due to Illness: